ASMAK-Bilisim/bondi-base-buildathon/README.md

 Bondi Finance is revolutionizing the bond market by leveraging blockchain technology to tokenize corporate bonds and create an accessible bond insurance (Credit Default Swap, or CDS) market.
 Our platform empowers investors to seamlessly participate in bond offerings and trade bond-related insurance in a decentralized and transparent manner.

+We've simplified how users interact with blockchain technology by integrating **Coinbase Smart Wallet**, making it easier for both experienced and novice users to engage with our platform.
+We advocate for a transparent and compliant market by naming bonds on-chain using **ENS basenames**, ensuring retail investor safety and promoting trust in the ecosystem.

 In this Base Buildathon project, we have:

-- Implemented smart wallet integration.
+- Implemented **smart wallet integration** for seamless user experience.
 - Developed a CDS market from scratch.
-- Assigned base names to each bond using ENS basenames.
+- Assigned **ENS basenames** to each bond for improved readability and recognition.
-- Introduced a loyalty program with NFTs.
+- Introduced a loyalty program with NFTs to reward and incentivize user participation.

 ### Bonds and Bond Insurance (CDS)